elusivecodes/FyreForge/README.md

 Add a column to a table.

-- `$table` is a string representing the table name.
+- `$tableName` is a string representing the table name.
-- `$column` is a string representing the column name.
+- `$columnName` is a string representing the column name.
 - `$options` is an array containing the column options.
     - `type` is a string representing the column type, and will default to `StringType::class`.
     - `length` is a number representing the column length, and will default to the type default.